For some of us, our love of the world is so passionate that we cannot ask it to wait until we are enlightened.

-The candles can all be white, they can be colored to represent the Elemental Directions, or whatever you prefer.
-You might also like to use beeswax or other natural candles, as paraffin candles emit toxic fumes.
+The candles can all be white, or they can be colored to represent the Elemental Directions, or whatever you prefer.
+You might also like to use beeswax or other natural candles, since paraffin candles emit toxic fumes.

 In the Christian traditions, three of the candles are usually purple (blue is also popular, to differentiate Advent’s candles from the Lent season).
 In addition, there is usually a pink candle for the third lighting (next week), and the fifth, final candle, representing Christ, is traditionally white.

 Please Note: Even if you missed out last week, it does not matter.
 You can begin any Sun Day, since we go back and re-light the previous candles from prior weeks.
-Please join us — your energy and good wishes are most welcome.
+Please join us — your energy and good wishes are both welcome and needed.

 To read the additional particulars about what you need to do to join in this powerful prayer-spell, including our intention for this year, click here.

-The gist is that tonight, preferably at sunset (but more important is that it is when you have time and peace), take a few quiet moments to be fully present as you stand before your Sun Wheel.
+The gist is that tonight, preferably at sunset (but more importantly, try to find a time when you can make space for some serenity), take a few quiet moments to be fully present as you stand before your Sun Wheel.

 Turn off the lights, and absorb the gifts of dark’s quiet depths.
-Let it close in, marking the end of this day.
+Allow it to close in, marking the end of this day.
 Slow your breath, find your center, come to balance and peace.